vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

 # Tax Protocol GraphQL API

-This API enables setting and retrieving the Tax Configuration, which is part of the [OrderForm configuration](https://developers.vtex.com/docs/guides/get-an-account-orderform-configuration), for the Tax Service.
+This API allows setting and retrieving the Tax Configuration, which is part of the [OrderForm configuration](https://developers.vtex.com/docs/guides/get-an-account-orderform-configuration) for the Tax Service.

 ## Schema overview